 After leaving Crazy Horse we drive through the city of Custer which is the oldest town in the Black Hills, and down into Custer State Park where we drive the 18 mile Wildlife Loop Road.
 In the spring there are around 1300 buffalo including newborn calves in the park.
 There are also antelope, deer, prairie dogs, begging burros and breath-taking scenery.
 We make a comfort stop by the State Game Lodge area at Coolidge Inn Store or Peter Norbeck Visitor Center, then we drive back to Rapid City.

-The price of this tour is $135 per person plus 6% state sales tax.
-(If the tour runs substantially over the allotted time additional charges may apply.)
+The price of this tour is $145 per person plus 6% state sales tax.
 Guide gratuities are at your discretion.
 We pay the Mt.
 Rushmore parking fee as well as the admissions to Crazy Horse and Custer State Park.
 We provide cold bottled water and you may bring any snacks that you like.
 Lunch and any other refreshments are at your own expense.

 If you would like to add Iron Mountain Road with pigtail bridges and tunnels that frame Mt.
 Rushmore, Needles Highway, Needles Eye, and Sylvan Lake, add another $15 per person.
 This adds approximately an hour and 45 minutes to the length of the tour.